weberBen/geogebra-solver/README.md

 ### Using the optimizer

 1. **Initial loading**: Wait for Pyodide and CMA-ES to load (~10-30 seconds)
-2. **Slider selection**: Check/uncheck the sliders you want to optimize
+2. **Variable selection**: Check/uncheck the variables you want to optimize
 3. **Configuration**: Adjust solver parameters (optional)
 4. **Start**: Click on "Start optimization"
 5. **Monitoring**: Observe metrics, logs and history in real-time